CFO Wiki

 Review this dashboard weekly in leadership meetings.
 When multiple indicators trend negative, it’s a leading signal to adjust spending or fix conversion issues before revenue is impacted.

-Using Leading Indicators for Demand Forecasting
+Using Leading Indicators and Customer Acquisition Cost for Demand Forecasting

 Traditional SaaS forecasting builds up from current MRR plus projected new bookings.
 Leading indicators let you forecast new bookings more accurately.
+Accurate forecasting of total revenue depends on understanding the flow of customers acquired through each stage of the funnel, as each new customer directly impacts both revenue and financial planning.

-– 100 trial signups → 25 SQLs → $150K pipeline → $50K bookings
+If your typical flow is: – 100 trial signups → 25 SQLs → $150K pipeline → $50K bookings

 You can forecast next month’s bookings at $55K (10% increase) with reasonable confidence because leading indicators support it.